Very much a joy, a pleasure to be here in the big seat in for El Rushbo himself today.

 Yeah, because everybody who disagrees with him on things doesn't understand reason and facts and logic.

-There is a weird fetishization that occurs among the left when it comes to science, because what they mean by science isn't actually cause and effect and constant questioning and looking at having a a hypothesis that you test and retest.
+There is a weird fetishization that occurs among the left when it comes to science, because what they mean by science isn't actually cause and effect and constant questioning and looking at having a hypothesis that you test and retest.

-It doesn't matter what the consensus is, it only takes one person to prove me wrong.
+It only takes one person to prove me wrong.

 Very important.